Best Hiking Boots of 2024/25

 Home > Gear Reviews > Footwear

 To determine the best hiking boots, we reviewed dozens of models from the most popular outdoor gear review sites and then cross-referenced the top picks with hundreds of everyday user reviews.
-Then we tested our contenders for best hiking boots by hitting the trail.
+Then we tested our contenders for best hiking boots by hitting the trail, testing from 14,000-foot peaks in Colorado to Utah desert to muddy trails in the Pacific Northwest.

 Our writer, Chris Meehan, wrote the Colorado 14ers guidebook and has more than two decades of exploring, hiking, backpacking, climbing, guiding, and playing.